 The IS propaganda machine, its conquests on the ground and its recruiting sergeants have been successful in persuading thousands of disaffected young Muslim men and women born to immigrant families in Western countries, plus some converts, to flock to join the cause of creating what is portrayed as an Islamic heaven on earth, in opposition to the loose morals, vacuous lifestyle and soft secularism of the West; that offers its young Muslims few prospects.

-Historically important and irreplaceable ancient sites have been destroyed, museums looted for their artifacts, sold for cash for arms on the global black market.
-Clearly an important part of the strategy is to demonstrate root-and-branch contempt for Western cultural values, as well as human life.
+Historically important and irreplaceable ancient sites have been destroyed, museums looted for their artifacts, sold for cash to buy arms on the global black market.
+Clearly an important part of the strategy is to demonstrate root-and-branch contempt for Western civilization, as well as for human life.
 To wind-back the clock of history, to deliver a cultural slap in the face to those who treasure the past, to deracinate the enemy’s foundation myths is the aim of all such power-grabs; as demonstrated by ruthless revolutionaries like Josef Stalin, Mao Zedong and Pol Pot, together with the leaderless Taliban, all of whom favored a return to Year Zero.

 The ‘caliphate’ of the Islamic State is indeed their very own ‘Israel’ – a homeland and a refuge, that they can be pioneers in building, just as the young Kibbutzim did in Israel in the 1950s, that will rescue their lives and their sense of self-worth out of the shame of the diaspora.
 It’s a powerful meme, arising from the same old conflict of values that has gone on for centuries.
 But it is also being imposed by force: